-ROM Monitor

-When the Remote Annex 4000 is first booted, the console displays the ROM monitor prompt.
+ROM Monitor When the Remote Annex 2000 is first booted, the console displays the ROM monitor prompt.
 The ROM monitor is an interactive command interpreter that is used to define configuration parameters.
-All of the information that the Remote Annex 4000 needs to boot an operational image is defined using the ROM monitor and its command set.
-ROM Monitor commands are issued from a console terminal connected to the console port on the Remote Annex 4000's rear panel.
+All of the information that the Remote Annex 2000 needs to find and boot an operational image is defined using the ROM monitor and its command set.

-Using the ROM Monitor commands (see Chapter 3), you can:

-- ☐ Modify and display a set of configuration parameters stored in EEPROM. - Execute interactive diagnostic tests. - Receive information and statistics for the hardware configuration and the network. - Boot the Remote Annex 4000 manually.

-Once the Remote Annex 4000 has obtained a boot image and is booted, the console leaves the ROM monitor and displays the console monitor.
-Refer to Chapter 2 for information on the console monitor.
+ROM Monitor commands are issued from a console terminal connected to the console port on the Remote Annex 2000's rear panel.
+Using the ROM Monitor commands (see Chapter 3), you can: Modify and display a set of configuration parameters stored in EEPROM memory.
+Execute interactive diagnostic tests.
+Receive statistics on both the hardware configuration and the network.
+D Boot the Remote Annex 2000 manually.
+Once the Remote Annex 2000 has obtained a boot image and is booted, the console leaves the ROM monitor and displays the console monitor.
+Refer to the Remote Annex Administrator's Guide for UNIX for information on the console monitor.
+Supported Configurations The Remote Annex 2000 can obtain full operational code over the network from one of the following devices: Novell server.
+UNIX host. □ VMS host.
+Remote Annex 2000 Series configured as a load server.
+You can also boot a Remote Annex 2000 from the optional Flash ROM (self-booting).
+Communications Support The Remote Annex 2000 is available with 4, 8, or 16 RJ45 asynchronous serial ports.

-Supported Configurations

-The Remote Annex 4000 can obtain full operational code over the network from one of the following devices:

-- □ Novell server.

-- □ UNIX host.

-- VMS host.

-- □ Remote Annex 4000 Series configured as a load server.

-You can also boot a Remote Annex 4000 from the Flash ROM (self-booting).

-Watchdog Timer

-The Remote Annex 4000 has a watchdog timer that its software resets at regular intervals.
-The watchdog timer reboots the Remote Annex 4000 in the unlikely event of an internal software error.
-This feature enables the Remote Annex 4000 to run for long periods of time without intervention.
+Watchdog TimerThe Remote Annex 2000 has a watchdog timer that its software resets at regular intervals.
+The watchdog timer reboots the Remote Annex 2000 in the unlikely event of an internal software error.